The Playboy of the Western World (film): Production

-The film was shot at Inch Strand in Dingle Peninsula, co Kerry.
+The film was shot at Inch Strand on the Dingle Peninsula, County Kerry.
 William Constable, the art director built a cottage close to the beach.

-Home Media
+Home media

 After years of unavailability, the film was remastered from the original film elements and released on both DVD and Blu-Ray by Network Distributing in May 2021.
 The release includes an image gallery, a trailer, and an interview with Gary Raymond recorded in March 2021.